 Our focus is on the hiking experience, so our programs reflect that.
 We hold hiker gatherings and public workshops, and we manage Facebook groups where hikers can connect with others and get their questions answered.
 We work to raise the recognition of the trail and its hikers with local businesses and government agencies.
 We connect those hiking and in need of assistance with resources for on-the-ground support.
 We also provide hikers recognition for the significant achievement of completing a long distance hike on the Florida Trail.
 For specific details, please visit Our Programs.

 As our volunteers visit with businesses along the Florida Trail and organizations that are aware of the Florida Trail, we want to encourage them to actively promote the existence of the trail as a public resource.
 We’ve produced window decals to share with businesses and are thanking them in person and in writing for their support of hikers along the Florida Trail, noting that hikers do have an economic impact when they visit an area.
 Similarly, we are working with tourism bureaus in Florida to make them aware of the importance of the Florida Trail as an attractive resource for visitors.

 While we are not a membership organization, we welcome your support through donations and sponsorships to underwrite our programs.
 Please contact us to discuss financial and in-kind gifts that can benefit our programs.
 Our thanks to FloridaHikes.com for underwriting the operational costs for the Florida Trail Hikers Alliance since our inception.

 Our organization is governed by a Board of Directors who serve two-year terms.
-All of our programs are managed and staffed by volunteers.
-Our website and other official communications are overseen by an unpaid volunteer Executive Director serving at the pleasure of the Board.
+All of our programs, as well as our website and other official communications, are overseen by volunteers.

 TREASURER: LuAnne Anderson